w3c/wai-curricula/content/how-to-use-this-curricula.md

 This page provides further guidance on how to use the materials of the WAI Curricula.

 It helps you:

 * Assemble your course by presenting several scenarios to combine the different modules of the curricula according to specific needs.
 * Select courses by presenting several indicators that might be taken into account when analyzing course offerings.

 ## Example Scenarios

-The following is a set of possible implementations for the WAI Curricula.
+The following are possible implementations for the WAI Curricula.
 Some of them take a complete curriculum, some others combine several modules of different curricula to address various roles together.

 ### Including Accessibility in a University ICT Program

-An estimate showing how many ECTSs (European Credit Transfer and Accumulation System) each of the modules would take.
+An estimate showing how many ECTS (European Credit Transfer and Accumulation System) each of the modules would take.
 One ECTS credit corresponds to 25-30 hours of students' workload.
 60 credits reflect a complete year of students' workload.

 <table caption="University ICT Program">